 Try dog sledding

 Another fun activity to do in Norway in winter is dog sledding.
-Make sure you choose the company who treats their dogs well.
+Make sure you choose a company that treats their dogs well.
 We’ve tried dog sledding in Norway near Oslo and loved it.
 The best part?
 Dogs loved it too 😉

 Where to stay in Oslo?

-Here are few recommendations for hotels in Oslo for different budgets:
+Here are a few recommendations for hotels in Oslo for different budgets:

 $ Saga Poshtel Oslo Central – one of the cheaper hotels, located in Oslo city center with the beds starting from € 39 and very high reviews.